dkvz/dkvz-blog-backend/README.md

 - [x] Log a message when server is started -> Actix already does that.
 - [x] IP+port should be configurable from the .env with some kind of default value maybe?
 - [x] Make some generic way to convert to DTOs in request handlers, I probably need a trait -> From seems to work on vectors so From is all I need.
+- [ ] A custom 404 message for invalid URLs would be nice.
 - [ ] Try to see a database error on purpose, not sure if it even works.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
 - [ ] Try reorganizing the giant closure that is in StatsService::open.
 We could open the iploc and pseudonymizer inside of a function given to spawn() and have the loop happen after that.